Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

 Therefore, in the initial DIRT layer, we introduce $17$ equispaced discretization points on $[0,2]$ for $\theta_1,\theta_2$, and $17$ equispaced discretization points on $[0,100]$ for $y_1,\ldots,y_4$.
-We set the TT ranks to $17$, the reference measure to the truncated normal distribution on $[-3,3]$, and the tempering powers starting from $\beta_0=10^{-4}$ and increasing geometrically as $\beta_{\ell+1}=\sqrt{10} \cdot \beta_\ell$ until $\beta_8=1$.
-Constructing DIRT with those parameters requires a total of $182070$ evaluations of the bridging densities in all layers, and 21 seconds of CPU time in Matlab R2020a on an Intel Core i7-9750H CPU.
-Since we are mostly interested in sampling from the posterior rather than the joint, the accuracy of the DIRT approximation is benchmarked as follows.
-We sample $256$ realisations of $\Theta \sim \pi_\Theta$ and $e^y \sim \mathcal{N}(0,\mathtt{Id})$.
-By solving the ODE model~\eqref{eq:sir} for each $\Theta$ adding the corresponding $e^y$ as in~\eqref{eq:sir:y}, we generate $256$ realizations of synthetic data.
+We set the TT ranks to $17$ and the reference measure to the truncated normal distribution on $[-3,3]$.
+We use nine layers of maps in DIRT with the tempering powers starting from $\beta_0=10^{-4}$ and increasing geometrically as $\beta_{\ell+1}=\sqrt{10} \cdot \beta_\ell$ until $\beta_8=1$. \cancel{Constructing DIRT with those parameters requires a total of $182070$ evaluations of the bridging densities in all layers, and 21 seconds of CPU time in Matlab R2020a on an Intel Core i7-9750H CPU.} \retwo{In the offline phase, constructing DIRT with those parameters requires a total of $182070$ evaluations of the bridging densities in all layers, and 21 seconds of CPU time in Matlab R2020a on an Intel Core i7-9750H CPU.
+To compare DIRT with density estimation approaches, we employ the Hierarchical Invertible Neural Transport (HINT) \cite{kruse2019hint} in this example.
+HINT approximates a transport map using i.i.d. samples drawn from the joint density that can be generated explicitly in this case.
+The HINT map is constructed from neural networks with $8$ dense layers of size $200\times 200$ each, trained by $50$ epochs of $10^6$ training samples.
+The training took 28 minutes on a NVidia GeForce GTX 1650 Max-Q card. }